Installing Sirius Scan

 Important: For production deployments, ensure you:

-• Change all default credentials
+• Change all default credentials immediately

-• Properly secure your services
+• Properly secure your services with firewalls

 • Review and update environment variables

-• Configure appropriate firewall rules
+• Configure appropriate network access controls

 Next Steps